samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

 > Just like last week, run 60min Easy-Moderate, RPE6 and randomly insert 8x30s
-> bursts of high speed, RPE9 over the course of your run with at least a
+> bursts of high speed, RPE9 over the course of your run with at least a minute
-> minute's recovery between each fluid, high-speed effort.
+> of recovery between each fluid, high-speed effort.

 ### Saturday